 In terms of staff, everyone that I encountered was friendly, and helpful.
 There were plenty of lifeguards on hand, too, at every attraction.

-getting out AND ABOUT there
+getting out AND ABOUT there in erie pa

 I mentioned above about doing other stuff as a change of pace to Splash Lagoon.
 In terms of things to do in Erie,PA, it is a nice little city, with some cool options to keep you and your family busy, if you want to take a break from the water.

 I loves me a good children’s museum (yes, even more so than my kids sometimes), so I, uh I mean we, really liked The expERIEnce Children’s Museum.
 Located about 10 minutes away from Splash Lagoon, it’s three stories high, along with an outside play space.
 Each floor focused on a different play-inspiring theme: creativity, explore, and imagination.
 I do think that it’s a bit more suited for smaller kids.
 B’s ten years old, and was more into goofing around with his brother and sister than most of the exhibits.
-However, J and KJ both had a lot of fun, especially on the imagination floor pretending to be doctors, grocery store clerks, and firefighters.
+However, J and KJ both had lots of fun, especially on the imagination floor being doctors, grocery store clerks, and firefighters.
 The expERIEnce Children’s Musuem is definitely a nice place for kids to safely run around and blow off some steam, while learning a thing or two, in the process.

 Surprisingly, this wasn’t taken at Splash Lagoon.